Yellowsam4145/MyShader/readme.md

-Template pack which includes most of the basic files, but none of them actually do anything.
 Using #version 330.
-Also intended for MC 1.17+.
+Also intended for MC 1.17+, using MC 1.20.6 Template made by Bálint.
-Made by Bálint
+Project by Yellowsam.